kritiarora2003/lost_photo_finder/README.md

 \text{similarity}(A, B) = \frac{A \cdot B}{||A|| \times ||B||}
 ]

-Where A and B are feature vectors from the CNN model.
+Where A and B are embeddings from CLIP.
 A higher score → greater visual similarity.

 ---